search ]

 Restricting Free Emails in an HTML Form

-To restrict free email providers in a standard HTML form, you can use JavaScript to validate the email field.
+To restrict free email providers in a standard HTML form, you can use JavaScript to validate the email field before submission.

 HTML Code